 The MicroMasters Program in Instructional Design and Technology by the University of Maryland

-Another ID program from an online branch of a traditional university, this time labeled as MicroMasters, which is supposed to reflect the comprehensiveness and quality of the material.
+Another instructional design program from an online branch of a traditional university, this time labeled as MicroMasters, which is supposed to reflect the comprehensiveness and quality of the material.
 It promises to teach you the theory and practice of ID, plus additional competencies like data analytics.
-With an emphasis on preparing students for the challenges of the mobile-oriented learning world, this program should be worth your while.
+With an emphasis on preparing students for the challenges of the mobile-oriented online learning world, this program should be worth your while.

 • Instructional Design and Technology: Learning Theories